brunopk/sc-rpi/doc/commands.md

 }
 ```

-where `args` is another JSON object.
+`args` is another JSON object.
 All commands execution will return a result through the **result topic** with this format :

 ```json
 {